 - Shoot at, pursue, harass, harry, drive or rally any protected species by any means except while legally hunting.

-- Use motor-driven vehicles on roads closed under the Habitat Protection Act or other
+- Use motor-driven vehicles on roads closed under the Habitat Protection Act or other federal regulation.

 - Hunt or shoot at any animal from an aircraft or drone or fly an aircraft in any manner which causes any non-domesticated animal to move from its place of rest or change its direction of travel.